Skip to content

 Button APIJockey Sidebar new Repository name

-Enter a unique name for the Test Repository.
-We'll call it Enumerations.Confirm with OK.
+Enter the name Country information and confirm with OK.
 You can rename the repository at any later point in time.
-You will get the following view:

 Empty Testset